marcosoft47/freenect-python/README.md

-# freenect-python
+# Freenect's Python Wrapper
-Everything I gathered from freenect's python wrapper **Note:** The file `eznect.py` was made to simplify some stuff.
+Everything I gathered from freenect's python wrapper

+ **Note:** The file `eznect.py` was made to simplify some stuff.
 Feel free to add it in your projects!

 # Installation

 To install freenect, you will need to download the drivers and the python wrapper.
-Never managed to install the python wrapper in debian/ubuntu, so I suggest you to use another distro.
-It works just fine in Fedora.

 The drivers can be downloaded with your favorite package manager, or by [building the source](https://github.com/OpenKinect/libfreenect)